brutella/hc/README.md

 }
 ```

-### Callbacks
+### Events

-You get a callback when the power state of a switch changed by a client.
+When a connected client changes the value of characteristics, you get a callback.
+The following example shows how to get notified when the [On](characteristic/on.go) characteristic value changes.

 ```go
 ac.Switch.On.OnValueRemoteUpdate(func(on bool) {